LarvariousM/gcpnotes-4-22-2025-notes/ReadMe.md

 ![10](https://github.com/user-attachments/assets/894e20de-248c-497c-9bd0-61be09e78cdf)

-11. For the love of God, on this page that says "Quick setup - if you've done this kind of thing before", create a new tab and NEVER click off this page\tab!!!
+11. For the love of God, on this page that says "Quick setup - if you've done this kind of thing before", create a new tab and NEVER DELETE this page\tab!!!

 ![11](https://github.com/user-attachments/assets/bd7254db-77af-4acd-b779-e4f96c77f9be)